 My Creative Direction

-I've always been considered a creative guy.
-My mind constantly flits here and there, matching up good metaphors and referencing unexpected connections.
+I've always been considered creative.
+My mind constantly flits here and there, matching up good metaphors and uncovering unexpected connections.
 I realized that as my knowledge of business grew, my ideas became more valuable.
 My percentage of ideas that made it through client approval to become final advertising, increased a great deal during this maturing stage.
 It is satisfying to hear that your work has won awards.
 It is far more rewarding to hear that your work increased conversion, got your customer good results!
 Leading creative teams is also not only aligning one interesting metaphor, it is an iterative process of generating many solid solutions and then testing them, first internally and then out in the market.
 Some will fail, others will bear fruit.
 The best work seldom comes from the initial concept.
 It emerged from unexpected twists along the journey, as long as the team operates as it should with strong trust and generosity.

 When you combine the experience of over a decade working on marketing and advertising teams in several companies and working in different disciplines, your ideas start to get more valuable.
 The beginning of value is the creation of a the big idea that effectively strikes at the pain points of the customer.
 But ideas are only the beginning of real value, left alone they remain nearly worthless.
 The real value is built by the ability execute.
 To make the thing and ship!